Amulet-Team/Amulet-Core/docs_source/design/world.rst

 ---------------
 Each world format loader is separated into their own containers and don't do any editing of their own.
-Each format loader handles reading the world data then converting the blocks/entities/ tile entities into a format that the Unified Format expects.
+Each format loader handles reading the world data then converting the blocks/entities/ tile entities into a format that the Amulet Format expects.
 Each format loader must inherit from :class:`api.world.WorldFormat`

 Each format loader is required to have a ``identify()`` function.
 This function doesn't do any